 Students will be required to: (1) read all the reading assignments for each class and be prepared to join the discussion; (2) submit required comments and/or questions (only a few lines for each comment and question are enough) by an hour before each class to Manaba; (3) submit term paper at/around the end of the term (specific date to be announced).

-Partial draft of the forthcoming book (Satoshi Nakano, _Japan's Colonial Moment in Southeast Asia_) will be shared in the class.
+Partial draft of the book authored by the lectures in English will be shared in the class.
 All the reading materials will be available on Manaba.
 Use of text out of class is strictly prohibited.